Teenlife

 • Volunteering at a polling place is community service.
 Helping a specific candidate or political cause does not count.

 • Volunteering at a hospital or animal shelter is community service.
-Getting paid to work at a veterinarian’s or doctor’s office does not count.
+Getting paid to work for a veterinarian’s or doctor’s office does not count.

 • Babysitting during a church service or helping at vacation Bible camp is community service.
 Participating in the service does not count.